lahiru94/FilterPype/filterpype/docs/Principles.rst

 1) Python environment: this is stored in the Repository and accessible to all Pipelines.

 2) Pipeline keys: parameters that can be passed into the Pipeline upon its creation.
-These pipeline keys are also stored within the repository.
+These pipeline keys are also stored globally within the repository and are accessible within a Pipeline's config.
+To access them, refer to the variable name entirely in upper-case.

 3) Filter variables: parameters that can be passed into the Filter upon its creation.